decooio/crust-smanager/README.md

 Checkout [Db Schema](db-schema.md) for the schema details.

 ## Components
-sManager was designed to have serveral tasks running independently.
+sManager was designed to have several tasks running independently.
 Tasks are either scheduled by the block event or by configured intervals.
-Each task plays as an actor which consumes/produces some information and communicate with other tasks through the db or applicaion context.
+Each task plays as an actor which consumes/produces some information and communicate with other tasks through the db or application context.

-sManager follows the **Fails Early** priciple which means it will shutdown on any unexpected error.
+sManager follows the **Fails Early** principle which means it will shutdown on any unexpected error.
 To support this priciple, tasks are designed to be recoverable after application restarts.

 Below are a list of components that sManager has implemented.
 ### Indexers
 Indexers extract information into the local database from various data sources.
 Currently sManager has implemented below indexers:
 1. **Chain Database Indexer**: indexes file records from the Crust Network on-chain database.
+Note, this Indexer is not needed in this `private DSM` version.
 2. **Chain Event Indexer**: indexes file records by listening latest chain event.
 3. **Chain Time Indexer**: a simple indexer which push the latest block height and it's timestamp to the config table.

 ### Simple Tasks
-Simple tasks are speciualized tasks which runs periodly.
+Simple tasks are specialized tasks which runs periodically.
 Currently sManager has implemented below tasks:
 1. **Group Info Updater**: Update sworker identity information from sworker api.
-2. **Ipfs Gc**: Schedule ipfs gc periodly.
+2. **Ipfs Gc**: Schedule ipfs gc periodically.
 3. **Telemetry Reporting**: Report smanager statistics information to the telemetry server.
 4. **Pull Scheduler**: Schedule file pulling based on configured strategey.
-5. **Seal Status Updater**: Update sealing status periodly.
+5. **Seal Status Updater**: Update sealing status periodically.
 6. **File Retry Task**: Retry pulling if possible.
 7. **File Cleanup Task**: Cleanup deleted files from local filesystem.